Yusuboy/revenue-forecasting/User instructions.md

 -   If successful, you should see a message *Running on* [*http://127.0.0.1:5000*](http://127.0.0.1:5000)*.*
 -   Open a web browser in address [*http://127.0.0.1:5000*](http://127.0.0.1:5000).
 You should see the home page of the app with three tabs: *Home, Preprocessing and Forecast*.

+Note: If you are using virtual environment remember to activate it first (see installation_windows.md)

 # 3. Preprocess Data

 -   Browse to the *Preprocess* tab.